blitzrk/qap-project/README.md

 # Testing

-Can be run with `go run main.go matmath.go` from the root dir.
+Can be run with `go install && qap-project` from the root projectd betair.

 ## To Do